endMS Summer School

-As trainees make the exciting transition to independent researcher, the 2017 endMS Summer School will include plenary sessions, workshops and activities that will help guide them through the process and realize the significance of bridging basic and clinical science in MS research.
+As trainees make the exciting transition to independent researcher, the 2017 endMS Summer School included plenary sessions, workshops and activities to help guide them through the process and realize the significance of bridging basic and clinical science in MS research.

-There will also be facilitated sessions to help build communication skills and a speed mentoring session addressing CV building, navigating your career, etc.
+There were also facilitated sessions to help build communication skills and a speed mentoring session addressing CV building, navigating your career, etc.

 - The elements of a neurological exam-the basics